-Want to walk in the footsteps of King Henry VIII and visit sites that relate to the life of this iconic English monarch?
-There’s a host of top Henry VIII sites to Visit to visit and among the very best are Hampton Court Palace, Eltham Palace and Banqueting House.
-Other popular sites tend to include St James’s Palace, Westminster Abbey and Hatfield House.
+Want to walk in the footsteps of King Henry VIII and visit sites that relate to the life of this iconic monarch?
+There’s a host of top Henry VIII sites to visit including Hampton Court Palace, Eltham Palace and Banqueting House.

 Hampton Court Palace was once the home of King Henry VIII, who spent much of his time here.
 Today you can still see much of the original palace, including Henry’s apartments and even his private tennis courts.

 Hampton Court Palace was then the site where some major events in Henry’s life took place: the break with Rome, the birth of his heir, Edward VI, divorce of Anne of Cleves, and the accusation of adultery and subsequent detention of Catherine Howard.

 Today, Hampton Court Palace is a popular tourist attraction, with visitors able to tour Henry VIII’s apartments and the Tudor kitchens as well as its famous maze.

 Amongst its many attractions, Hampton Court is home to a set of medieval “tenys playe” or tennis courts.
 These courts, then often used by a young Henry VIII and now England’s oldest existing “real” courts can still be seen there today.
 In fact, they are still actively used.

 The original Tudor Great Hall (originally built for the Yorkist king Edward IV in the 1470s), is now the only part of medieval Eltham Palace that still exists, after its eventual decline in the 17th century, and is flanked by the 1930s Art-Deco grand house.